 Did you know that 40% of all engagements occur between the months of November and February, and 17% of those engagements happen on the same 10 days throughout the year?
 The most popular days being Christmas Eve, Christmas day, New Year’s Eve, and Valentine’s Day.
 Shocker right?
-My newsfeed was flooded with beautiful sparkling diamonds the days following Christmas.
-I’m expecting the same to happen this week, and again in six weeks for Valentine’s Day.
+My newsfeed is always flooded with beautiful sparkling diamonds the days following Christmas, New Years, and Valentine’s Day

 You, of course, want to share the wonderful news with your family and friends and begin the celebration!
-Take a cute photo with your new fiance and have it ready to share on social media with those you won’t see this holiday season in person.
+Take a cute photo with your new fiance and have it ready to share on social media with those you won’t see in person.

 Before you get started finding your venue, booking vendors, and searching Pinterest for the perfect dress, you need to sit down with your fiance, and parents and discuss a budget.
 Money can lead to awkward conversations, so approach the topic delicately.
 Zola said it best when they said budgets for weddings are all over the place.
 There isn’t a true average because everyone’s dream wedding is so vastly different.
 Decide which vendors take priority over others if you have a smaller budget.
 Do you care about the DJ, and making sure they can keep the party going?
 Are timeless photos important to you?
 These are questions you’ll want to ask and discuss with your fiance while setting the budget.
 (Zola also found that 73 percent of respondents cited the wedding photographer as their ultimate splurge)

 The most important decision you may make during your wedding planning process is booking your wedding venue.
 Once your venue is booked, you officially have a date for your wedding, and you can start booking the rest of your wedding vendors.

-From your wedding photographer, planner, and videographer to your florist, DJ and catering, it’s time to start asking for referrals from your married friends and reading reviews on The Knot, WeddingWire, Google, and Facebook business pages.
+From your wedding photographer, planner, and videographer to your florist, DJ, catering, and hair and makeup, it’s time to start asking for referrals from your married friends and reading reviews on Google.
 You want to book professionals that will give you the very best client experience.
 Up until this point, your wedding day may be the most important day of your life, don’t skimp on the vendors that can make or break your wedding day.

 You’ll be inundated with contracts, invoices, and due dates.
 If you’re not careful, things can get misplaced or forgotten about.
-Here’s a cute file organizer to make this task not only a little easier but also pretty!
+You can find lots of cute wedding planners on Amazon to make this task not only a little easier but also pretty!
 Look over the contracts you sign with all your vendors and make note of payment due dates in your planner or in your calendar on your phone.
 This will ensure that payments don’t sneak up on you.